tnordquist/personal-android-project-rbrazell1/docs/functionality.md

 <ul>
     <li>After confirming they are satisfied with the picture, or
-        skipping the option to take a picture, they will be on the rating page</li>
+        skipping the option to take a picture, they will be on the drinkRating page</li>
 </ul>

   <li>To rate the drink in 1-5 stars</li>